swarooop795/College-Management-System/README.md

 Admin username : nairy , Password : nairy123

-Student username : USN1 to USN20 , Password : pass1 to pass20 (USN and pass number should be match)
+Student username : USN1 to USN20 , Password : pass1 to pass20

+Note:
+USN and pass number should be match for Login

 # Procedure to Run